-- (1) There shall be a Rules Board consisting of- - (i) three officers of the Department of Justice nominated by the Minister to hold office during his pleasure, one of whom shall be chairman and shall have a casting as well as a deliberative vote; - (ii) one advocate nominated by the Minister for a period of two years; and - (iii) two attorneys nominated by the Executive Council of the Association of Law Societies of South Africa for a period of two years. - (2) Three members of the board shall constitute a quorum. - (3) The Board shall have the power- - (a) to make, alter or repeal rules regulating the following matters in respect of magistrates' courts- - (i) practice and procedure, including procedure in appealing; - (ii) fees and costs; - (iii) appointment of assessors; - (iv) the giving of security; - (v) the duties of officers of the court; and - (vi) such other matters as are necessary or useful for carrying out the purposes of this Act; and - (b) to alter or repeal any of the rules contained in the Second Schedule to the Magistrates' Courts Act, No. 32 of 1917. - (4) Different rules may be made as to different classes of cases. - (5) No new rule or any alteration or rescission of a rule shall take effect unless it has been confirmed by the Minister and published in three consecutive ordinary issues of the Gazette so that the last publication thereof shall be at least one month before the day upon which it is expressed to take effect. - (6) Every new rule and every alteration or rescission of a rule shall, within fourteen days after it has taken effect, be laid upon the Tables of both Houses of Parliament, if Parliament be then in session, or if it be not then in session, within fourteen days after the commencement of its next ensuing session.
+- (1) There shall be a Rules Board consisting of- - (i) three officers of the Department of Justice nominated by the Minister to hold office during his pleasure, one of whom shall be chairman and shall have a casting as well as a deliberative vote; - (ii) one advocate nominated by the Minister for a period of two years; and - (iii) two attorneys nominated by the Executive Council of the Association of Law Societies of South Africa for a period of two years. - (2) Three members of the board shall constitute a quorum. - (3) The Board shall have the power- - (a) to make, alter or repeal rules regulating the following matters in respect of magistrates' courts- - (i) practice and procedure, including procedure in appealing; - (ii) fees and costs; - (iii) appointment of assessors; - (iv) the giving of security; - (v) the duties of officers of the court; and - (vi) such other matters as are necessary or useful for carrying out the purposes of this Act or the Criminal Procedure Act, 1955 (Act No. 56 of 1955), in relation to magistrates' courts; and publication thereof shall be at least one month before the day upon which it is expressed to take effect.